 President Trump Heads To Capitol Hill With Clear Message: Pass A Tax Cut

-Marching down Pennsylvania Avenue to send a message to Congress is a classic move in political theater, and today is President Trump's inaugural performance.
-Trump will make his first visit to Capitol Hill to meet with Senate Republicans at their weekly meeting and the message is clear: Pass a tax cut.
+Marching down Pennsylvania Avenue to send a message to Congress is a classic move in presidential political theater, and today is President Trump's inaugural performance.
+Trump makes his first visit to Capitol Hill to meet with Senate Republicans at their weekly meeting and the message is clear: Pass a tax cut.

 On this issue—more than any other currently facing the GOP—the party is overwhelmingly unified.
 Lawmakers are eager to see the president embrace their upcoming tax legislation and to help the party make the case to the public for a plan that aims to cut taxes for American businesses and most individual taxpayers.